em360tech image

 Geospatial analytics adds timing and location to traditional data types to build data visualisations.
 These visualisations include maps, graphics, statistics and cartograms showing historical changes and trends from building footprints to transportation networks and more.

-At the forefront of the Geospatial data explosion are a number of industry pioneers mapping a future led by location intelligence fuelled by innovative technologies that advance an already-promising industry.
+At the forefront of the Geospatial data explosion are a number of geospatial data companies mapping a future led by location intelligence.

-In this list, we’re counting down our picks for the top ten Geospatial data companies leading the location data revolution, ranking each provider based on their impact, innovation and overall reputation in the industry.
+We’re counting down our picks for the top ten best geospatial data companies for 2024, ranking each provider based on their impact, innovation and overall reputation in the industry.

 Carto